Marieville, Canada

-How did so many outstanding theaters, museums, and public libraries manage to get built-in Québec over the last two decades?
+How did so many outstanding theatres, museums, and public libraries manage to get built-in Québec over the last two decades?
 The reason is simple.
 The Quebec government, which subsidizes the building of cultural institutions, large or small, requires that architecture competitions be held in order to release funding.
 The rule applies to communities of all sizes, not just to larger cities.

 Thus, even small towns not particularly known for their interest in contemporary architecture end up benefitting from a pool of highly creative architects.
-Such is the case with Marieville, Quebec (with a population of 10000 inhabitants), a rural community located an hour away from Montreal, which launched a library competition in July 2020.
+Such is the case with Marieville, Quebec (with a population of 10000 inhabitants), a rural community located an hour away from Montréal, which launched a library competition in July 2020.
 The winning scheme was designed by Anne Carrier Architecture, a team known for its subtle, light-filled interventions.

 Photo credit: Anne Carrier architecture